-Much of my community engagement happens through the Southgate Institute at Flinders.
+Much of my community engagement happened through the Southgate Institute at Flinders.
 In the Southgate I have played a role in initiating or organising a Journal Club, Theory Club and Policy Club which have successfully engaged practitioners and policy makers with researchers in discussions about contemporary health questions.
 I continue my work with the Southgate in retirement.

 Co-convener of the Child Health Special Interest Group in the Public Health Association from 2010-17.

-I visit Nepal regularly as a member of the International Advisory Board of Patan Academy of Health Sciences, devreloping a medical degree and Master of Public Health and teeaching at Pokhara University
+I visited Nepal regularly as a member of the International Advisory Board of Patan Academy of Health Sciences, devreloping a medical degree and Master of Public Health and teeaching at Pokhara University

 I contribute to the public health community by conducting workshops and community based research.

 Grant Assessor for NHMRC, ARC and other grants.

 I have chaired Early Career Fellowship selection commmittees for the National Health and Medical Research Council.